elear/rfc-ise-boiler-plate/README.md

 # rfc-ise-boiler-plate

-New boiler plate for independent submissions
+This repo contains exactly one file: boilerplate.md

+Its purpose is to help to define new boiler plate for independent submissions RFCs in keeping with RFC 4846's intent, as well as covering source code from the TLP.